 Preference is given to applicants who have successfully completed research methods courses (e.g., statistics, qualitative inquiry, epidemiology, research methods).

-Applicants must indicate their areas of interest for a thesis when applying to the program.
+Applicants must indicate their areas of interest for a thesis when applying to the program and must identify a potential supervisor.
 Admittance is dependent on faculty availability from among full-time faculty of the Department of Health Sciences.

 Specializations available within Health Sciences

 Applicants must choose a specialization as part of their Master of Health Sciences program.

 - Social-Ecological Systems, Sustainability and Health

 NOTE: Students completing the program as a Full-time student must complete all requirements within six terms (2 years) of continuous registration.
 Students completing the program as a Flexible Full-time student must complete all requirements within twelve terms (4 years) of continuous registration as follows: six terms (2 years) of continuous full-time registration followed by up to six additional terms (2 years) of continuous registration, during which no fees are required.

 Applicants for admission must be graduates of a recognized university, college, or institute as well as show evidence of scholarly achievement.
 Except where otherwise stated in the Admission Requirements of a particular program, degree students must have a four year bachelor's degree or its equivalent with at least second class standing (B) based on their last 20 half courses or equivalent.

 An applicant holding a degree other than one in the discipline area to which admission is sought will be considered on the basis of courses taken and academic standing.
 A Qualifying Year at the undergraduate level may be required to meet the admission standards.
 Courses taken as part of a Qualifying Year can not be used as credit towards a graduate degree.